xmartlabs/blog/_posts/2023-03-15-from-idea-to-MVP-the-journey-of-designing-a-tool-for-practicing-sign-language.md

 In UX design user interviews are a qualitative research method where designers or researchers interact with users to gather insights and feedback on their experiences and needs related to a product or service.
 They aim to gain a deeper understanding of the user's perspectives, motivations, pain points, and behaviors.

-Knowing that to interview deaf users ourselves, we’d need to overcome the communicational barrier and have someone interpret for us.
-We decided first to interview people who were somehow related to the LSU, but who weren't deaf.
+Knowing that to interview deaf users ourselves we'd need to overcome the communicational barrier and have someone interpret for us, we decided first to interview people who were somehow related to the LSU, but who weren't deaf.

 We scheduled two interviews: one with Sara, a recently-graduated LSU interpreter, and daughter of deaf parents, and another with Mauricio, who has a psychology degree and works as an academic investigator about the LSU.